kuzzleio/kuzzle/doc/2/guides/getting-started/7-modify-api-behavior/index.md

 ::: info
 You can register several pipes on the same action, Kuzzle will execute them sequentially.
-However Kuzzle provides no guarantee on the pipes execution order, so pipes should not make assumptions about what other pipes are (or are not) executed before.
+However Kuzzle **provides no guarantee on the pipes execution order**, so pipes should not make assumptions about what other pipes are (or are not) executed before.
 :::

 Now we can call the action with Kourou: